avocadochif/countries/README.md

 [![](https://jitpack.io/v/avocadochif/countries.svg)](https://jitpack.io/#avocadochif/countries)

-##### Android library provides essential country information such as country code, dial code, country name, and flag emoji.
+**Countries** is an Android library that provides essential information about countries, including country code, dial code, country name, and flag emoji.
+It supports multiple locales for internationalized country names.

-## How to integrate into your app?
+## Installation

+To add the **Countries** library to your Android project:

 1. Add the JitPack repository to your `settings.gradle` file: